 For more information, listen to Matt Cutts explaining the typical mistakes when preparing your Disavow file here.

-When looking over backlinks to your website, remember to gather data from as many data sources as possible, as it gives you a good overall picture of your links profile and guarantees that the big part of your backlinks would be analyzed and assessed.
+When looking over backlinks to your website, remember to gather data from as many data sources as possible.
+It gives you a good overall picture of your links profile and guarantees that the big part of your backlinks will be analyzed and assessed.
 Keep in mind, that after checking your backlinks, bad links should be disavowed in the Google disavow tool.
 This kind of action gives you a good assurance that your off-page SEO activities are not likely going to cause drops in Google rankings.